dkim0526/cogs121-pa1/README.md

 Users are allowed to quickly search for specific questions by inputting keywords, which can speed up the task of looking for answers for questions you have.

 8. Aesthetic and Minimalist Design:
 The action of posting and answer questions are all located on the same page, which reduces the amount of clicks and showcases the relevant units of information, and a prominent gray search bar was included to not only separate posting and answering questions, it also allows the users to focus to the bar quickly when they want to find something.
+We added the ability to collapse answers to minimize the amount of scrolling.

 9. Help Users Recognize, Diagnose, and Recover from Errors:
 When error messages do pop up on our site, the solution to the problem is clear enough for the users to understand.